 Electronic books are accessible from our online catalog by limiting search results to ebooks or by accessing links that lead directly to ebook databases.
-Just as all other library databases, ebooks are available both on and off campus (off-campus use requires signing in with a current OCtech ID number).
+Like all of the Library's other library databases, ebooks are available both on and off campus (off-campus use requires signing in with a current OCtech ID number).

-Also available through the library's online catalog are research databases, Libguides, PASCAL Delivers, access to individual library accounts and the ability to renew items that have been checked out.
+Also available through the library's online catalog are research databases, Libguides, PASCAL Delivers, individual library accounts and the ability to renew items that have been checked out.